 Know your business inside and out

 Can you describe your business, its goal and mission, in a short sentence?
 If so, you clearly understand the ins and outs of the business.
-For a successful franchise, as a franchisor, you must understand your business concept clearly to attract investment.
+For a successful franchisee, as a franchisor, you must understand your business concept clearly to attract investment.
 If not, start preparing yourself by checking your financials t analyse your business and decide which franchise format would be best suited for you.
 Read up on different franchise models to select the one that is viable for your business.

 Find out the legal requirements

 Learn all about the legal issues around franchising.
 It is highly recommended that you seek the help of a franchise consultant to help you navigate the legalities of the process.
 It would help if you also prepared the FDD (Franchise Disclosure Document) which will contain all pertinent information about the business for potential franchise partners to review.